yasserfds/thatguyjamal/README.md

 ## I'm a Student, Developer, and YouTuber!!

-- 🌱 I’m currently learning TypeScript, Deno, and rust.
+- 🌱 I’m currently learning TypeScript, golang, and reactjs.
 - 👯 I’m looking to collaborate with other content creators and developers.
-- ⚡ Fun fact: I love watching and reading anime, as well as playing video games and exploring outdoors.
+- ⚡ For fun I love watching and reading anime, as well as playing video games and exploring outdoors.

 <!-- ### Spotify Playing 🎧